interviewSt/lcs_server_st/README.md

 *if you are having trouble running test.py, use `./install_requests.py`*

-A website is backed in and can be accessed at htttp://localhost:<port in config file>/
+A website is backed in and can be accessed at http://localhost:<port>/

 On startup, the server will also print out a usuable link